iiab/iiab/roles/calibre-web/README.rst

 ==================

 Calibre-Web provides a clean interface for browsing, reading and downloading e-books using an existing Calibre database.
-Teachers can add upload e-books, adjust e-book metadata, and create custom book collections ("bookshelves"): https://github.com/janeczku/calibre-web#about
+Teachers can upload e-books, adjust e-book metadata, and create custom e-book collections ("bookshelves"): https://github.com/janeczku/calibre-web#about

-This Ansible role installs Calibre-Web as part of your Internet-in-a-Box, as a possible alternative to Calibre (we'll call it 'calibre-web' from here down, noting that ``calibreweb_*`` variables do not include the dash, per Ansible recommendations).
+This Ansible role installs Calibre-Web as part of your Internet-in-a-Box (IIAB) as a possible alternative to Calibre (we'll call it 'calibre-web' from here down, noting that ``calibreweb_*`` variables do not include the dash, per Ansible recommendations).

 Using It
 --------